-If you do not agree with or understand any aspect of the invoice, please let us know.
-It may be appropriate in some circumstances to use our Complaints Procedure.
+If you do not agree with or understand any aspect of the invoice, please let us know, it may be appropriate in some circumstances to use our Complaints Procedure.
 If you remain unhappy with our response, you may be entitled to apply to the Legal Ombudsman to resolve the matter.
-The Legal Ombudsman will not usually investigate any complaint made to them more than 6 months after we have responded to any complaint made to us, or more than 1 year after the action complained of.
-The Legal Ombudsman is located at:
+The Legal Ombudsman will not usually investigate any complaint to them made more than 6 months after we have responded to any complaint made to us.

 What to do if we cannot resolve your complaint